aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 4. **Gaussian Splat Training**: Optimization of 3D Gaussian primitives to represent the scene using AI/ML
 5. **Export & Delivery**: Generation of the final 3D asset in standard formats for easy viewing and notification via email

-By deploying this guidance, users gain access to a flexible infrastructure that handles the entire 3D reconstruction process programatically, from media upload to final 3D model delivery, while being highly modular through its componentized pipeline-based approach.
+By deploying this guidance, users gain access to a flexible infrastructure that handles the entire 3D reconstruction process programmatically, from media upload to final 3D model delivery, while being highly modular through its componentized pipeline-based approach.
 This guidance addresses the significant challenges organizations face when trying to create photorealistic 3D content - traditionally a time-consuming, expensive, and technically complex process requiring specialized skills and equipment.

 ## Architecture